8nhuman8/nebular-automata/README.md

                         The number of colors to use in the image.
 Default value: 3.
 Use with: -rc.

 Additional options:
+  -s INT, --seed INT    The program will generate the nebula based on the entered seed.
+In this case, the generation time is significantly increased.
   -o, --opaque          All colors will be opaque including background.
   -fi, --fade-in        Starting color is white.
 The color of each new generation will fade into the specified color.
 Use with: -rc -cn 1
+  -t, --torus           The nebula will develop on a grid with toroidal topology.

 Image options:
   -si, --save-image     The rendered image will be saved.